 OK, you flew for the first time, then the second, the third.
 But you were always with someone you knew – your friend, your colleague, the nice lady that started talking to you at the gate waiting hall, the cool gentlemen that helped you put your luggage in the upper compartments.

 Now you’re first time flying ALONE.
 Really alone, and no smiling faces to turn into your friends for the flight.
 Then it could feel like you’re flying for the first time.
 But you already know what to do – you have experience.
 You don’t need to be scared or terrified – there are people around you who probably are flying for the first time.
 Go and help them relax and enjoy the flight.
-Or chat with the flight attendants – they’re always happy to bring smiles on your faces.
+Or chat with the flight attendants – they’re always happy to bring smiles to your face.
 Or take a good book (this could make you regret not going somewhere more distant so you have more time to finish it).

 The first-time phobia appears